tdneuron/TDNeuron/README.md

 ## GPU powered

-Most calculations of the deep Learning layers can be done in parallel.
+Most calculations of the deep learning layers can be done in parallel.
 TDNeuron uses GLSL (pixel and compute) shaders, to achieve the best possible performance.

 ## Extended built-in layers